 When discussing your braces, it is important to know the different parts, and what they are called.
 Together, the individual elements that work to correct your teeth are referred to as the “appliance.”
 The main parts of the appliance include:

-During orthodontic treatment, it is especially important to maintain good oral health.
-With the addition of brackets and wires to your mouth, food particles are more likely to get stuck, which can lead to other dental issues if proper care is not taken.
-Below are a few important tips to remember.
-If you have any questions about maintenance for your braces, please do not hesitate to contact our office.
+During treatment, it is important to maintain good oral health.
+With the addition of brackets and wires to your mouth, food particles are more likely to get stuck, which can turn into other dental issues if proper care is not taken.
+Visit